ClementNerma/Rave/docs/hybrid.md

 // Check if a key is known
 personsAge.%has('john'); // Returns: false

+// Check if a value is contained in the dictionary personsAge.%contains(18); // Returns: true

 // Get the array of all keys
 personsAge.%keys(); // Returns an Iterator<K>